bobmatyas/bobmatyas.com/src/content/blog/month-notes-0924.md

 Even though I work in WordPress every day, I don't have an active site running WordPress.
 To change that, I revised and [an archive of flyers for punk shows in Grand Rapids](https://grpunkflyers.winesapdesign.com/).
 I had originally launched the archive on WordPress.com but it was just [one big gallery](https://grpunkflyers.winesapdesign.com/flyers/) and there was no text describing the flyers or organization.
 To change this, I wrote a Node script to parse through the image files, ran OCR against them, and loaded them as draft posts.
 This will allow the archive to be more useful.
 I also gave the site a modern theme that I create by modifying the default TwentyTwenty Four theme.
 Overall, it was a valuable learning opporutunity.

+I forked an copy of [an unofficial API for Backloggd](https://github.com/bobmatyas/Backloggd-API) and made a few modifications.
+I'm planning to eventually use it to track video games I am playing.
+It was fun way some practice using [Cheerio](https://cheerio.js.org/docs/intro) for web scraping.

 ## WordPress Vulnerabilty Research

 I found and responsibly disclosed in the following vulnerabilities in WordPress plugins: